matzew/knative-eventing-samples/02-source_channel/README.md

 # Source to Channel with multiple Subscribers

 A more advanced and flexible use case of Knative eventing is to sink the events from the emitting source to a Knative Eventing channel.
-On the channel we can have multiple subscribers, that are all receiving the _same_ events, for different purposes.
+From the channel we can broadcast all events to multiple Knative Serving Services, using a `Subscription`.
+Each consuming Knative Serving Service is than receiving exactly the _same_ events.
+However the individual services may deal with the event differently.

 ## Deploy the first consuming Knative Serving Service